1965 Chevelle Exterior Paint Codes - (Canada Paint Chart)

 Courtesy Rich Cummings

-2. RPO Z16 optioned Chevelles is reported to be 201 cars, and were available only in Tuxedo Black, Regal Red and Crocus Yellow.
+2. RPO Z16 optioned Chevelles is reported to be 201 cars and were available only in Tuxedo Black, Regal Red and Crocus Yellow.
 An unknown number had black vinyl tops.
-One convertible is purported to have been produced and was purported to be triple Gold but has never been documented as a 'production' car.
-Another convertible is purported to have been built for Semon 'Bunkie' Knudsen for his use, although to date this Z16 convertible has NOT turned up.
+One convertible is purported to have been produced and was purported to be triple Gold but has never been documented as a 'production' car although to date this Z16 convertible has NOT turned up.
+There were to be 200 built at the Kansas City assembly plant and two prototype 'mules' built at Baltimore of which only one survives today.

 TWO-TONE **